scivision/PyLivestream/README.md

 * the command-line approach does not require a compiler or OS-dependent libraries
 * once you get a setup working once, you don't even need Python anymore--just copy and paste the command line

+### Alternatives

+Other projects using FFmpeg from Python include:

+* [python-ffmpeg](https://github.com/jonghwanhyeon/python-ffmpeg) lower level use of FFmpeg with Python asyncio
+* [asyncio-subprocess-ffpmeg](https://github.com/scivision/asyncio-subprocess-ffmpeg) simple asyncio subprocess example that could also be used as a template for general asyncio subprocess Python use.
+* [ffmpy](https://github.com/Ch00k/ffmpy) FFmpeg subprocess without asyncio

 ## Install

 Requires FFmpeg &ge; 3.0 (&ge; 4.2 for Facebook Live RTMPS)